17 Of The Best Self-Help Books For Women

 Those who have a fixed mindset and believe that one is born with their full set of abilities are less likely to thrive than those with a growth mindset who believe that practice can enhance one's abilities.

-This is a great book for anyone who wants to increase their feelings of success and achievement.
+Mindset is an essential read for anyone who wants to improve their feelings of success and achievement.

-Women may especially appreciate this book if they have developed a fixed mindset about their own abilities to succeed in a culture that still reinforces gender inequality.
+Women will especially appreciate this book if they have developed a fixed mindset about their own abilities to succeed in a culture that still reinforces gender inequality.

-Reading a few of these books can help you feel inspired to take positive action with your own life and make choices that reinforce your confidence and strengths as a woman.
+Reading a few of these books can inspire you to take positive action with your own life and make choices that reinforce your confidence and strengths as a woman.